Tara Lipinski: Professional career

 In March 1998, Lipinski announced her decision to withdraw from the 1998 World Championships, citing a serious glandular infection that required her to have two molars extracted, constant fatigue, and possible mononucleosis.
-In April, Lipinski announced her intention to turn professional in an interview on the NBC program Today Show, thus ending her eligibility to compete at the Olympics again.
+In April, Lipinski announced her intention to turn professional in an interview on the NBC program Today Show, thus ending her eligibility to compete at the Olympics again (at the time professional skaters could not compete, this wasn't relaxed until 2006).
 As her main motivations, she mentioned the desire to end her family's separation caused by her skating career and to focus on other goals such as attending college in another two years.
 According to The New York Times, her decision "sent tremors through the Olympic figure skating community".
 USA Today criticized her decision, stating that she had taken the easy way out, and compared it to joining the circus.
 Figure skater Scott Hamilton noted in his book Landing It: My Life On and Off the Ice that Lipinski took "an enormous amount of heat" for turning professional.

 In 1998, due to many endorsements and book deals, Lipinski's net worth was estimated at $12 million.
 She signed an exclusive deal with CBS to do some acting and to perform in ice shows and non-sanctioned competitions.
-After the Olympics, Lipinski toured with Champions on Ice, visiting 90 cities in the U.S. In August 1998, she ended her association with Champions on Ice, which she had performed with since 1995, and joined the cast of Stars on Ice in order to improve artistically and participate in the show's group numbers.
+After the Olympics, Lipinski toured with Champions on Ice, visiting 90 cities in the U.S. In August 1998, she ended her association with Champions on Ice, with which she had performed since 1995, and joined the cast of Stars on Ice in order to improve artistically and participate in the show's group numbers.
 She suffered from sore hips and an injured hip during rehearsals.
 In the same year, Lipinski wrote two books, Totally Tara – An Olympic Journey and Tara Lipinski: Triumph on Ice.